 Step 3: Predict and prevent churn

-Taking automation to the next level, you can use AI to predict what actions a customer will do or not do in a given time interval.
-Especially useful to identify users who are likely to uninstall your app or are at risk of churn.
+Taking automation to the next level, you can use AI to predict what actions a customer will take or not take in a given time interval.
+This is especially useful for identifying users who are likely to uninstall your app or are at risk of churn.

 By using these predictive segments, you can segment them into buckets based on the actions they’re likely or unlikely to take.